suneecat/booth_mult_vivado/README.md

-Verilog code for a booth multiplier, created with Vivado tool.
+Verilog code for a booth multiplier, created with Vivado FPGA tool.
 To open the Vivado project, unzip the zip file in your desired directory and open the resulting .xpr project file with Vivado.